brave/qa-resources/wikitemplate-IPFS.md

 ## The interstitial page

+- [ ] Confirm a fresh profile has `Method to resolve IPFS resources` set to `Ask` in `brave://settings/ipfs`.
+  - [ ] Verify visiting `ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi` loads the interstitial page.
-- [ ] Verify visiting `ipns://en.wikipedia-on-ipfs` loads the interstitial page.
+  - [ ] Verify visiting `ipns://en.wikipedia-on-ipfs.org` in a new tab loads the same interstitial page.
     - [ ] Verify selecting `Use a public gateway` loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique Origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/`.
     - [ ] Verify selecting `Use local node` loads `ipns://en.wikipedia-on-ipfs.org/wiki/`.

 ### Public Path gateway

-- [ ] Verify, on a new profile, you can't change the IPFS public gateway address to `https://cloudflare-ipfs.com/` via `Settings -> IPFS -> IPFS public gateway address
+- [ ] Verify, on a new profile, you can't change the IPFS public gateway address to `https://cloudflare-ipfs.com/` via `Settings -> IPFS -> IPFS public gateway address -> Change`.
- -> Change`.
 - [ ] An error stating `Only a valid IPFS gateway with Origin isolation enabled can be used in Brave` is displayed ([example](https://github.com/brave/brave-browser/issues/18212#issuecomment-923632150)).

 ### Public Subdomain Gateway